Ay00la0/Ayoola_Project/README.md

 **TROUBLESHOOT**
-FileNotFoundError - If expenses.xlsx not in directory No data for chart if expenses is not logged
++ FileNotFoundError - If expenses.xlsx not in directory
++ No data for chart if expenses is not logged

 **LIMITATIONS**
 Data stored in Excel Files (Not suitable for high-volume dtata processing)

 **FUTURE PLANS**
-1. Saetting limit ofr easch category by Month or Year
+1. Setting limit of each category by Month or Year
-2. Store large data in cloud datatbase
+2. Store large data in cloud datatbase or SQL
 3. ***Trying to add the expenses summary and filtering and export CSV from budget_CH.py to the final py***

 **FOR DEVELOPERS**